 Food banks, shelters, and soup kitchens may seem like the answer to hunger in America.
 They are, however, a short-term and inadequate response.
 There has been a stunning increase in the number of emergency food programs over the last 40 years.
 In 1980, there were about 2 dozen food banks in the United States.

-Today, there are more than 350, which serve 63,000 affiliated pantries and shelters.
+Today, there are more than 400, which serve 63,000 affiliated pantries and shelters.
 The growth of the emergency food system, however, has failed to solve “hunger.”
-Despite a spike during the Great Recession and a recent trend downward as the economy has recovered, the prevalence of food insecurity has remained relatively constant over the past 25 years.
-11.1% of households were food insecure in 2018, which is only slightly below the 11.9% rate that was recorded in 1995, the year the federal government started keeping statistics.
+Despite a spike during the Great Recession and during the pandemic, the prevalence of food insecurity has remained relatively constant over the past 28 years.
+In 2021, over 10% of households were food insecure, which is only slightly below the 11.9% rate that was recorded in 1995, the year the federal government started keeping statistics.

-Meanwhile, the cost of housing and healthcare have continued to outpace incomes.
-The average person would need to make $22.96 per-hour to afford a modest 2-bedroom apartment – more than 3x the federal minimum wage.
+Meanwhile, the cost of housing and healthcare has continued to outpace incomes.
+The average person would need to make $25.82 per-hour to afford a modest 2-bedroom apartment – more than 3x the federal minimum wage.
 There are only 28 counties in the entire United States where a worker earning the minimum wage could afford to rent a one-bedroom home.
-The average worker also pays $440 per month for healthcare coverage, a number that jumps to $1,168 for family plans.
+The average worker also pays $450 per month for healthcare coverage, a number that jumps to $1,168 for family plans.

 If we want to solve hunger once and for all, we need to reduce the need for emergency assistance that food banks provide.